perses/perses/ui/README.md

 The root `package.json` in this folder has
 [NPM workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces) enabled,
-so running `npm install` will install dependencies for all packages and add symlinks to the local versions for packages that depdend on other packages in the workspace.
+so running `npm install` will install dependencies for all packages and add symlinks to the local versions for packages that depend on other packages in the workspace.
 The root `package.json` also contains `devDependencies` that are commonly used across multiple packages in the workspace.